Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Proofs of Main Results

 We now bound the linear terms.
 Let $\mathbf{M}(\partial f) = \mathbf{M}(\partial f; \tilde X_1, \dots., \tilde X_n) \in \R^{n\times d}$ be the matrix whose rows are the vectors $\partial(f)(\tilde X_1)$.
 Then

 where $\mathbf{R}$ is the residual matrix in \ref{lem:frobenius}.
 Recall the second term satisfies

-where the penultimate inequality comes from the fact that $\bar \Omega$ can be taken to be compact by Theorem \ref{theorem:bounded}, and since $\mathcal{F}$ is twice-continuously differentiable, the gradient is Lipschitz on any fixed transformation of the support.
+where the penultimate inequality comes from the fact that $\bar \Omega$ can be taken to be compact by assumption, and since $\mathcal{F}$ is twice-continuously differentiable, the gradient is Lipschitz on any fixed transformation of the support.